THE ONE WHO RAN AWAY

 “And this is one of our esteemed artists, Sandra Brenner,” Pam says.

-She’s older, probably somewhere around his age, and dressed for an artist’s studio: black jeans, an oversized t-shirt, wide-framed glasses, a wild printed scarf hiding most of her hair.
+She’s older, probably around his age, and dressed for an artist’s studio: black jeans, an oversized t-shirt, wide-framed glasses, a wild printed scarf hiding most of her hair.

 “Oh, you’re brilliant,” he blurts out.